What do I provide?

-Occupational therapy (OT) with a focus on neurodiversity can help you create positive changes in your life by providing personalized strategies to enhance your daily functioning, self-awareness, and overall well-being.
+Occupational Therapy (OT) or Neurodiversity Coaching (with an Occupational Therapy lens) can help you create positive changes in your life by providing personalized strategies to enhance your daily functioning, self-awareness, and overall well-being.
 I provide a unique service that offers skill development and emotional support.
 Providing not just solutions but empowerment, enabling you to embrace your neurodivergence.

 Here’s how it can benefit you: